JakobMckenna/NoName/AcceptanceTests.md

 # Acceptance tests for feature 1: User Authentification

+Note: These tests are meant to be completed in order This is a sample project to be used for testing: https://github.com/JakobMckenna/NoName

 ## Test 1: Creating a new account

 > Open the website (on local host)